DanWin/mail-hosting/README.md

 rspamadm dkim_keygen -d YOUR_DOMAIN -s $(date +"%Y%m%d")-rsa -b 4096 -t rsa -k /var/lib/rspamd/dkim/YOUR_DOMAIN-rsa
 rspamadm dkim_keygen -d YOUR_DOMAIN -s $(date +"%Y%m%d")-ed25519 -t ed25519 -k /var/lib/rspamd/dkim/YOUR_DOMAIN-ed25519
 ```

+Create a password used for your TURN server and replace all `YOUR_SECRET` in `/etc/prosody/prosody.cfg.lua` with it.

 Install [acme.sh](https://github.com/acmesh-official/acme.sh) or [certbot](https://certbot.eff.org/) to obtain a free letsencrypt SSL certificate, then update the path to this new certificate in the following files:
 ```